netdata/netdata-ui/src/components/table/README.md

   for grouping.
 Should be used only to replace table hooks/defaults, any other custom state should be handled externally.
 - `initialState` - object to define table instance initial state, according to its API.
 For now used only for initial sort order
-- `renderGroupHead` - custom rendering for row indicating a header group
+- `renderGroupHead` - custom rendering for row indicating a header group, defaults to empty row with group name
+- `callbackRef` - callback function should be passed to establish ref to the Table when it's will be rendered
+- `groupByFn` - function used to group rows, defaults to one `react-table` is using

 This is setup of first **column** with the selection checkbox